Bullet Head

-Bullet Head (also known as Unchained) is a 2017 American-Bulgarian crime thriller film written and directed by Paul Solet and starring Adrien Brody, Antonio Banderas, and John Malkovich.
+Bullet Head (also known as Unchained) is a 2017 American-Bulgarian crime thriller film written and directed by Paul Solet and starring Adrien Brody, Antonio Banderas and John Malkovich.

 Plot

 Interspersed flashbacks occur of a Perro de Presa Canario, a large mastiff, from a dog fighting ring, as well as his owner Blue, who has abused the dog in order to make it fight.
 Despite growing large and taking on multiple canine opponents within single matches, the dog has become injured, and Blue instructs the handler to put him down.

 Following a botched robbery, the getaway driver of a four-man crew was presumably shot as there are three bullet holes shown in the driver's side window.
-The getaway car is shown out-of-control and then crashing into an abandoned warehouse, with the driver shown dead, his head resting on the steering wheel.
+The getaway car crashes into an abandoned warehouse, with its driver dead.
 The other three criminals, Stacy, Walker, and Gage take refuge in the warehouse.
 Stacy contacts another driver, but they won't be picked up until the heat dies down the next day.
 While Stacy and Walker discuss cracking a stolen safe, Gage is in opiate withdrawal and desperate to shoot up.
 Gage is revealed to have messed up the robbery when he left his post to steal drugs from a pharmacy.
 As they wait for morning, Stacy thinks of his girlfriend Grace who had left him years before, but asked him to join her.
 Stacy is hesitant to leave a life of crime.
 Walker tells Stacy a story from when he was younger; a failed burglary led him to stealing a number of fish from a pet store as a gift for his daughter.
 However, all the freshwater fish died in the saltwater, but the saltwater fish survived.